SSWConsulting/SSW.Rules.Content/rules/kpis/rule.md

 Key Performance Indicators (KPIs) are a tool for standardizing how performance is measured at a company and ensuring employees are aware of what they need to focus on.
 Then the manager can use the KPIs as a waypoint when doing the Annual Employee Review.

+KPIs also lead to efficient, focused Annual Employee Reviews.

 <!--endintro-->

 ### How KPIs should be used